 Course list

 Participation in three 90-minute synchronous dialogue sessions is a requirement for successful completion of this course.
-These weekly sessions are led by trained facilitators from Cornell's Intergroup Dialogue Project and will occur on the three Tuesdays during the course from 7:00 - 8:30pm ET.
+These weekly sessions are led by trained facilitators from Cornell's Center for Dialogue & Pluralism and will occur on the three Tuesdays during the course from 7:00 to 8:30pm ET.

 Participation in three 90-minute synchronous dialogue sessions is a requirement for successful completion of this course.
-These weekly sessions are led by trained facilitators from Cornell's Intergroup Dialogue Project and will occur on the three Tuesdays during the course from 7:00 - 8:30pm ET.
+These weekly sessions are led by trained facilitators from Cornell's Center for Dialogue & Pluralism and will occur on the three Tuesdays during the course from 7:00 to 8:30pm ET.

 The following course is required to be completed before taking this course: